devleaks/followthegreens/docs/plugin.md

 FtG won’t ask you to fly to your holding position.
 Yet.
 (🤔 we may here have a definite path for improvement in a future release.)

-Follow the greens 4D is an experimental system only used at X-Plane airports.
+Follow the greens 4D is an A-SMGCS Level 4 compliant experimental system only used at X-Plane airports.
-Yep.
-Even your local muni.

 Could it be simpler?
 Follow the greens.